 Invite brand enthusiasts to participate in product conception, design, and marketing campaigns – they can become great contributors to your creative process.
 This will help you maintain positive relationships with your champions and they will gain special treatment from your brand.

-Involve members of your social media team to draw the guidelines for managing community with each feature and be prepared to deal with a crisis in every format on every platform.
-A quick tip – it’s easier when managed all in one place.
+As new social features become available on each platform, make sure that your brand is ready to embrace them.
+Ensure that these new features are appropriate for your social strategy and what objectives can be achieved with them.Involve members of your social media team to draw the guidelines for managing the community with each feature and be prepared to deal with a crisis in every format on every platform.
+And one last tip – it’s easier when your community is managed all in one place.